becheng/pbi-azuredevops-poc/README.md

 12. Add the *Power BI Action* task to your Azure Devops instance (https://marketplace.visualstudio.com/items?itemName=maikvandergaag.maikvandergaag-power-bi-actions).

 ### Create a Build Pipeline
-13. Create a new pipeline that copies and publishes the .pbix file using YAML.
+13. Create a new Build Pipeline in Azure Devops that copies and publishes the .pbix file using YAML.
 ```
 trigger:
 - master